New Historic Fairy Caves Tour

 at Glenwood Caverns Adventure Park

-The new Historic Fairy Caves Cave Tour is a 45 minute guided walking tour and is appropriate for most fitness levels.
+The new Historic Fairy Caves Tour is a 45 minute guided walking tour and is appropriate for most fitness levels.
 This tour leads you on a quarter-mile-long underground stroll through hidden regions, some of which were only recently excavated.

 Discovered in the 1950's, these areas were not previously accessible except to a few hardy cavers willing to crawl and wiggle through them.